Sean O'Malley (fighter)

 Sean Daniel O'Malley (born October 24, 1994) is an American professional mixed martial artist.
-He currently competes in the Bantamweight division in the Ultimate Fighting Championship (UFC).
-As of March 13, 2023, he is #2 in the UFC bantamweight rankings.
+He currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC), where he is the former UFC Bantamweight Champion.
+As of October 28, 2025, he is #2 in the UFC bantamweight rankings.

 Mixed martial arts career

 Early career

-O'Malley trains in Glendale, Arizona at The MMA Lab led by head trainer John Crouch, and is coached by his long time friend, Tim Welch.
+O'Malley trains in Glendale, Arizona, at The MMA Lab led by head trainer John Crouch, and is coached by his long-time friend, Tim Welch.

 O'Malley was given the nickname "Sugar" by one of his MMA coaches in Montana early on in his career.

-O'Malley fought his first five fights of his career in his native Montana, before leaving to fight in North Dakota and eventually fought for Legacy Fighting Alliance where he got a highlight-reel knockout over David Nuzzo.
+After achieving amateur records of 9–2 (MMA), 4–0 (kickboxing) and 2–0 (boxing), O'Malley stuck with MMA and debuted professionally, fighting his first five fights of his career in his native Montana, before leaving to fight in North Dakota and eventually fought for Legacy Fighting Alliance where he got a highlight-reel knockout over David Nuzzo.

-After his win over Nuzzo, O'Malley earned a spot on Dana White's Contender Series 2 when he took on Alfred Khashakyan.
+After his win over Nuzzo, O'Malley earned a spot on Dana White's Contender Series 2 where he took on Alfred Khashakyan.
 O'Malley beat Khashakyan with a stunning knockout in the first round and was awarded a UFC contract.